* Adopted by the Committee at its fifty-sixth session (30 September-18 October 2013).

 Trafficking and exploitation of prostitution

-22. The Committee calls upon the State party:
+25. The Committee recommends that the State party:

 Participation in political and public life

 26.The Committee acknowledges the high level of participation of women in political and public life in the State party, with a high proportion of women members of the parliament (43.8 per cent) and civil servants.
 The Committee remains concerned, however, about the low number of women judges on the appeal and supreme courts and in decision-making positions within political parties.